Consensys/quorum-kubernetes/README.md

 #### 2. New node being provisioned elsewhere
 Ensure that the host being provisioned can find and connect to the bootnode's.
 You may need to use `traceroute`, `telnet` or the like to ensure you have connectivity.
 Once connectivity has been verified, you need to pass the enode of the bootnodes and the genesis file to the node.
 This can be done in many ways, for example query the k8s cluster via APIs prior to joining if your environment allows for that.
 Alternatively put this data somewhere accessible to new nodes that may join in future as well, and pass the values in at runtime.

+Ensure that the host being provisioned can also connect to the other nodes that you have on the k8s cluster, otherwise it will be unable to connect to any peers (bar the bootnodes).
+The most reliable way to do this is via a VPN so it has access to the bootnodes as well as any nodes on the k8s cluster

 Additionally if you’re using permissioning on your network you will also have to specifically authorise the new nodes